-On October 1, 2012, BCM entered into an employment agreement with the President of BCM.
+On October 1, 2012, BCM entered into an employment agreement with the former President of BCM.
 The agreement was to continue for 48 consecutive months, ending on September 30, 2016.
-BCM terminated the agreement in November 2013 (see Note 18).
-The employment agreement included a covenant not-to-compete for a period of two years after termination of employment, as well as provisions for a 457 plan (see Note 9).
+The employment agreement included a covenant not-to-compete for a period of two years after termination of employment, as well as provisions for a 457 plan (see Note 10).
+BCM terminated the agreement in November 2013 and entered into a separation agreement.